 Hydrogen Storage Potential

-Four MOFs were examined using a high-pressure volumetric analyzer (HPVA) from Particulate Systems.
+Four MOFs were examined using a high-pressure volumetric analyzer (HPVA) from Micromeritics.
 The aim was to determine the hydrogen storage potential of these MOFs, which include Basolite F300, an iron-based organic framework, and Basolite C300, a copper-based organic framework.
-In this study about 500mg of each MOF was positioned under vacuum and gradually heated up to 200 °C for 12 hours using the HPVA degas port.
+In this study, about 500 mg of each MOF was positioned under vacuum and gradually heated up to 200 °C for 12 hours using the HPVA degas port.